Laminate Flooring Cost

 Checklist: Hiring a Flooring Installation Specialist

-- The most important consideration when hiring any tradesman is insurance.
+• The most important consideration when hiring any tradesman is insurance.
 Make sure they possess, at the least, third-party liability, which covers building work.
-At best, you want to find a tradesman who has personal injury, property damage, and work guarantee cover.
+At best, you want to find a tradesman with personal injury, property damage, and work guarantee cover.

-- Does the tradesman offer any form of guarantee for the work they are going to undertake?
+• Does the tradesman offer any form of guarantee for the work they are going to undertake?
 Most will offer in some form or another to make sure you are happy with the job before they finish.
-However, it can be worth looking for a tradesman who offers a five-year guarantee or greater.
+However, it can be worth looking for a tradesman offering a five-year or greater guarantee.
 Then, if any problems arise in the future due to any faults in the building process, you are covered, and they will fix their mistakes at no expense to you.

 FAQs